 Disability and obesity are often considered two separate issues, but they are actually very much intertwined.
 For most people, reducing belly fat when disabled can be more difficult than for those without.
 One of the primary reasons is being unable to engage in the levels of physical activity required to lose weight.

 There are several alternative options for those unable to lose weight due to their disability.
 Recent advancements in cold laser technology have made it an excellent option for a comprehensive weight loss program.
+Additionally, peak performance services can help individuals optimize their physical and mental performance despite limitations.
 But, before we explain why, let’s understand the connection between disability and obesity.

 Unfortunately, people with disabilities are more likely to be obese than others.
 Current research shows that adults with a disability are 53% more likely to be overweight (38.5 percent vs. 25.1 percent) than people without a disability, according to data from the National Health and Nutrition Examination Survey (NHANES).